pw598/pw598.github.io/_posts/2025-01-07-Dimension-Reduction-VI-t-SNE.md

 ---

 t-SNE is a dimension reduction technique for clustering high-dimensional data in low-dimensional spaces, and is commonly used for visualization purposes.
-It can provide a very high degree of control over visual class-separation.
+It can provide a very high degree of control over intra-cluster separation.